fernseed/fernseed.github.io/technology/_posts/2015-02-23-static-generation,-dynamic-content.md

 The only real limitation to this approach[^fn16] is that it relies on data captured locally being pushed to GitHub so that Jekyll can update the HTML which forms the data-set.
 This isn't really a limitation of static websites in this case though, since even a dynamic site would need its back-end database updated with the same data, possibly via similar means, and for the same reason.

 Here's the [permanent home](/meta/stats/) for the above for future reference.
-Feel free to browse/borrow/tweak the finished source code for your own purposes, it's available from the [sidebar][sidebar] of either page.
+Feel free to browse/borrow/tweak the finished source code for your own purposes, it's available from the sidebar of either page.

 [^fn1]: Static sites can be quicker for a browser to retrieve compared to 'dynamic' versions since they're more easily cacheable by [CDN](http://en.wikipedia.org/wiki/Content_delivery_network)s out-of the-box.
 They also tend to have lower processing overhead for the servers which host them.